-The College of Law and Stetson's AACSB-accredited School of Business Administration offer an accelerated course of study leading to Juris Doctor and Master of Business Administration degrees.
+The College of Law and Stetson's AACSB-accredited School of Business Administration offers an accelerated course of study leading to Juris Doctor and Master of Business Administration degrees.
 This program is designed to broaden career opportunities in the fields of law and business.
 Students must be admitted to both programs.
-Full-time students typically complete both degrees within three years, including one summer.
+Full-time students can complete both degrees within three years, including at least one summer.
 Part-time students also are eligible for this program.
+Courses in the M.B.A. program are taught online, which offers flexibility for student schedules

 About the J.D./M.B.A.
 Program